ShelbyCoder13/Maven-Market-Dashboard-/README.md

-# Maven-Market-Dashboard-
+# Maven-Market-Dashboard

 Welcome to the Maven Market Analysis Dashboard project!
 This repository contains a comprehensive market analysis dashboard created using Power BI.
 The project involved working with 8 CSV files to extract and visualize key insights about products, revenue, sales, profit, and customer details.

-# PROJECT OVERVIEW:
+# Project Overview:

 The objective of this project was to create a detailed and insightful dashboard that provides valuable business intelligence for Maven Market.
 The data sources included various CSV files related to products, customers, returns, and transactions.